-The maximum proportion of the Net Asset Value of the Funds that can be subject to total return swaps and contracts for difference is 100% with the exception of iShares € Corp Bond ESG Paris-Aligned Climate UCITS ETF, iShares Global Aggregate Bond ESG UCITS ETF, iShares Global Govt Bond Climate UCITS ETF, iShares MSCI Pacific ex-Japan ESG Enhanced UCITS ETF, iShares MSCI World Paris-Aligned Climate UCITS ETF and the Multi-Asset Funds in respect of which the maximum proportion of the Net Asset Value that can be subject to total return swaps is 100% and contracts for difference is 0%.
-The expected proportion of the Net Asset Value of the Funds that will be subject to total return swaps is 0% and the expected proportion of the Net Asset Value of iShares MSCI Pacific ex-Japan ESG Enhanced UCITS ETF that will be subject to total return swaps is 0%, save that the expected portion of the Net Asset Value of iShares MSCI Pacific ex-Japan ESG Enhanced UCITS ETF that will be subject to total return swaps is approximately 10%.
+The maximum proportion of the Net Asset Value of the Funds that can be subject to total return swaps and contracts for difference is 100% with the exception of iShares \$ High Yield Corp Bond ESG Paris-Aligned Climate UCITS ETF, iShares € Corp Bond ESG Paris-Aligned Climate UCITS ETF, iShares € Govt Bond Climate UCITS ETF, iShares € High Yield Corp Bond ESG Paris-Aligned Climate UCITS ETF, iShares Global Aggregate Bond ESG UCITS ETF, iShares Global Govt Bond Climate UCITS ETF, iShares MSCI Pacific ex-Japan ESG Enhanced UCITS ETF, iShares MSCI World Paris-Aligned Climate UCITS ETF and the Multi-Asset Funds in respect of which the maximum proportion of the Net Asset Value that can be subject to total return swaps is 100% and contracts for difference is 0% and the Active Funds in respect of which the maximum proportion of the Net Asset Value that can be subject to total return swaps is 15% and contracts for difference is 0%.
+The expected proportion of the Net Asset Value of the Funds that will be subject to total return swaps is 0% and the expected proportion of the Net Asset Value of the Funds that will be subject to contracts for difference is 0%, save that the expected proportion of the Net Asset Value of iShares MSCI Pacific ex-Japan ESG Enhanced UCITS ETF and iShares S&P SmallCap 600 UCITS ETF that will be subject to total return swaps is approximately 10% and the expected proportion of the Net Asset Value of each Active Fund that can be subject to total return swaps is 5%.
 The expected proportions are not limits and the actual percentages may vary over time depending on factors including, but not limited to, market conditions.